rails/rails/guides/source/active_record_multiple_databases.md

 ### Schema Cache

-If you use a schema cache and multiple database you'll need to write an initialzer that loads the schema cache from your app.
+If you use a schema cache and multiple databases you'll need to write an initializer that loads the schema cache from your app.
 This wasn't an issue we could resolve in time for Rails 6.0 but hope to have it in a future version soon.